Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Results

 \section{Results}

-The validation accuracy and AUC values for each model variant are summarised in Table \ref{tab:results}, and ROC curves are presented in Figure \ref{fig:roc-curves}.
+The test accuracy, precision, F1 scores and AUROC values for each model variant are summarised in Table \ref{tab:results}, and ROC curves are presented in Figure \ref{fig:roc-curves}.
 Further testing utilised the Insect-Detect, Ecostack, Pollinator-Detect and AMI-CT data with the tiling parameter, $n$, set to 2.
-Across all models, validation accuracy ranges from 0.836 to 0.904, indicating a strong overall performance.
-This trend is consistent across output thresholds, with validation AUC ranging from 0.918 to 0.964.
-Strong performance is extended to the Q-variants with very modest reductions in AUC values, illustrating that quantisation does not significantly degrade the performance.
-On the other hand, the colourblind models generally underperform compared to models utilising RGB inputs.
-This trend is particularly evident for the more challenging Pollinator-Detect dataset, where AUC values fall considerably.
+Further F1 and precision scores for all datasets are available in the Supplementary Material (Table S1).
+Across all models, test accuracy ranges from 0.836 to 0.904, precision scores from 0.873 to 0.917 and F1 scores from 0.823 to 0.898 indicating strong performance.
+This trend is consistent across output thresholds, with test AUROC ranging from 0.918 to 0.964.
+We report quantised model accuracy figures in Table S1 and found that quantisation did not significantly affect these measures.
+The colourblind models generally underperform compared to models utilising RGB inputs.
+This is particularly evident for the more challenging Pollinator-Detect dataset, where AUROC values fall considerably.

 On the field datasets, model performance is mixed.
-The Pollinator-Detect dataset proved the most challenging to learn across all models and performance for the smaller models is especially weak in these examples.
-Performance on Insect-Detect and Ecostack is strong and consistently outperforms validation.
+The out-of-domain Pollinator-Detect dataset proved the most challenging across all models and performance for the smaller models is especially weak for these examples, with all models performing poorly.
+Performance on Insect-Detect and Ecostack is strong and consistently outperforms the test set.
+This result is not surprising as examples from these datasets are included in the training mix (Table \ref{tab:data}) and have less diverse backgrounds than those in the iNat2017 subset.
 On the AMI-CT dataset, out-of-domain performance remains strong.
-These results suggest our models have high discriminative power when insects appear on simple, uncluttered backgrounds or when data are from the same distribution as the training source.
+The results indicate that our models demonstrate high discriminative power for unseen data with insects on simple, uncluttered backgrounds and strong overall performance on data from the same distribution as the training source.